code77withHimanshu/Ecommerce/README.md

 It is meeting all the FrontEnd, BackEnd and Server-Side Logic Requirements as asked in the assignment.

-I have used MySQL for storing data.
+I have used `MySQL` for storing data.

-BackEnd Development with Express.js.
+BackEnd Development with `Express.js`.

-Server-Side Logic with Node.js.
+Server-Side Logic with `Node.js`.

-Frontend Development with React.js
+Frontend Development with `React.js`.